Cardinals All-Stars Molina, DeJong and four other players reveal positive tests for COVID-19

 On Tuesday, the team learned, via an official, that they had cleared one day without a new positive test, putting them closer to leaving isolation.

-The Cardinals had one new positive test in the 24 hours before Monday, and the other positives tests were confirmed from the weekend spike in those results.
+The Cardinals had one new positive test in the 24 hours before Monday, and the other positive tests were confirmed from the weekend spike in those results.

 Players have the right to exercise their medical privacy and decline to be identified as having tested positive.
-The identities of the players would likely have been revealed when the roster moves were made that the Cardinals began considering Monday evening as they prepare for their next possible game, Friday at home against the Cubs.

 Six members of the team's staff also tested positive for the virus over the past weekend.
-Media relations director Brian Bartow also confirmed his positive test in a text to the media.
+Media relations director Brian Bartow confirmed his positive test in a text to the media.

-The Cardinals said Monday they will have to replace members of Mike Shildt's coaching staff in the coming days.

 Each player who tested positive will be out for at least eight days since their most recent positive test.
 To return to the team and the field, players must have consecutive negative tests — including a confirmation test from MLB's lab — and they must be taken 24 hours apart.
 That begins the reentry process that also requires a player be symptom-free, go at least 72 hours without a fever, and pass a series of other exams, including an antibody test and a cardiac evaluation.